iota-community/treasury/specifications/chrysalis-referendum-rfc.md

 ### Criteria for a valid participation transaction

 * Must be a valid value transaction adhering to protocol rules (e.g. dust protection)
-* Inputs must all come from the same address.
-Multiple inputs are allowed
 * Has a singular output going to the same address as all input addresses.
   * Output Type 0 (SigLockedSingleOutput) and Type 1 (SigLockedDustAllowanceOutput) are both valid for this
+* At least one input must come from the same address as the output.
+Multiple inputs are allowed.
+This is used to validate ownership of the address.
 * The index must be ``"PARTICIPATE"``
 * The data must be parseable